The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

 Federal financial aid

 The Free Application for Federal Student Aid (FAFSA) is the primary route that students go through every application cycle when it comes to students getting financial aid.
-While the aid that students get as a result is a popular form of financial aid, it is crucial for students to know that some of the money they can get through this aid is styled as a loan.
-That means that for some students, their financial aid will have to be paid back.
-For other students, the money is free, and for other students, they are given the chance to take part in a work-study, which basically offers them a job on campus and helps them pay for their schooling in that way.
+While the support that students get as a result is a popular form of financial assistance, students must know that some of the money they can get through this aid is styled as a loan.
+That means some students’ financial aid must be paid back.
+The money is free for other students, and other students are allowed to participate in a work-study, which offers them a job on campus and helps them pay for their schooling.

-While this is a popular form of financial aid, average amounts come out to approximately $9,000 per student.
-That isn’t going to put much of a dent in the average Ivy League tuition these days, which comes out to approximately $56,750 per year these days.
+While this is a popular form of financial aid, average amounts are approximately $9,000 per student.
+That isn’t putting much of a dent in the average Ivy League tuition, which totals roughly $56,750 annually.

 State financial aid

 So, how do Ivy League schools determine financial aid?
-One of the most important things to know as it relates to this question is that all eight of the Ivies are “need-blind,” as they put it.
-What this means is that in no part during the application
+One of the most important things to know regarding this question is that all eight of the Ivies are “need-blind,” as they put it.
+What this means is that in no part of the application.

 Student loans

 Unless you’ve been living under a rock, chances are good that you have heard about student loans.
 These are government loans that are guaranteed for students by the government.
-That can seem like a great thing, as students can gain access to the money that they need to attend the school that they want to go to.
+That can seem significant, as students can access the money they need to attend the school they want.
 On top of that, students do not need to begin repaying the loans until they finish their education.

 However, that is basically where the good news ends.
-These loans do come with interest rates and, unlike other loans, they cannot be written off in the case of bankruptcy.
+These loans come with interest rates and, unlike other loans, cannot be written off in the case of bankruptcy.
 For that reason, millions of Americans have been saddled with tens of thousands of dollars worth of debt over the last few decades.
-By this point, it is generally advised that students do not take out these kinds of loans unless they are planning on pursuing a field of study that can yield higher income jobs such as a STEM major or business.
+By this point, it is generally advised that students do not take out these kinds of loans unless they plan on pursuing a field of study that can yield higher-income jobs, such as a STEM major or business.

 Aid directly from colleges

-Last but not least, we wanted to cover the need-based or merit-based scholarships that come directly from schools and their large endowments.
+Last but not least, we wanted to cover the need-based or merit-based scholarships that come directly from schools and their enormous endowments.

-Merit-based scholarships are offered by a lot of schools, and can offer students what is known as a “full ride.”
-Basically, merit-based aid is given to students who a given school deems so impressive that it is willing to spend money to have that student attend.
-Many of the schools that offer these merit-based scholarships are some of the biggest public schools in the country, such as:
+Many schools offer Merit-based scholarships, which can provide students with what is known as a “full ride.”
+Merit-based aid is given to students whom a given school deems so impressive that it is willing to spend money to have that student attend.
+Many of the schools that offer these merit-based scholarships are some of the most prominent public schools in the country, such as:

 • Ohio State University